Clairiere

 Clairiere (foaled March 17, 2018) is an American multiple graded stakes winning Thoroughbred racehorse.
-Her graded wins include the Grade I Cotillion Stakes in 2021 and the Grade I Ogden Phipps Stakes at age four at Belmont Park.
+Her graded wins include the Grade I Cotillion Stakes in 2021 and the Grade I Ogden Phipps Stakes twice at Belmont Park.

 Background

-Clairiere is a bay filly who was bred in Kentucky by Stonestreet Thoroughbred Holdings and is owned Stonestreet Stables.
+Clairiere is a bay mare who was bred in Kentucky by Stonestreet Thoroughbred Holdings and is owned Stonestreet Stables.
 She was sired by Curlin, who was the two-time American Horse of the Year.
 Curlin was known for his class – the ability to carry his speed over classic distances – with wins including the 2007 Preakness Stakes, 2007 Breeders' Cup Classic and 2008 Dubai World Cup.
 Since retiring to stud, he has finished in the top ten on the North American sire list several times, including second-place finishes in 2016 and 2019.
 His most notable progeny, including Exaggerator, Palace Malice, Stellar Wind and Vino Rosso, are also known for their stamina.
 Clairiere was the first foal out of her dam Cavorting, a multiple Grade I winner, by Bernardini who at 3 won the Test Stakes and at 4 stretched out to win the Ogden Phipps Stakes and Personal Ensign Stakes.

 Clairiere is trained by U.S. Racing Hall of Fame trainer Steven M. Asmussen.